 2nd Generation: LASIK

 LASIK is widely popular and it is one of the most common refractive procedures done.
 In LASIK, a large flap is created for the laser treatment.
-Due to the flap creation, there is a higher risk of dry eyes and potential cornea weakening.
+Due to the flap creation, there is a higher incidence rate of dry eye and potential cornea weakening.
 Recovery time for LASIK is very short as compared to surface ablation – only 3 days.
 There is also a shorter commitment to medication.
-This method is not advised for patients who do contact sports, as they run the risk of flap dislodgement should there be any direct trauma or impact to the eye.
+This method is not advisable for patients who do contact sports, as they run the risk of flap dislodgement should there be any direct trauma or impact to the eye.

 3rd Generation: ReLEx® SMILE

-ReLEx®SMILE is done through a small keyhole incision on the cornea.
-It combines both the advantages of PRK and LASIK such as fast recovery and lesser dry eyes as it’s a small incision.
+ReLEx® SMILE is done through a small keyhole incision on the cornea.
+It combines both the advantages of PRK and LASIK such as fast recovery and lesser dry eye.
 Downtime from work and commitment to medication post-surgery is comparable to LASIK.
 SMILE is ideal if you want a fast and comfortable recovery with no creation of flap.

 Corneal Collagen Cross-Linking (CXL)

-During refractive surgery, the cornea shape and integrity is changed.
-This puts the cornea at a greater risk of weakening, also known as corneal ectasia.
-With collagen cross-linking, vitamin B and UV is being instilled.
+During refractive surgery, the cornea shape and integrity are changed.
+This process can weaken the cornea and may cause a condition known as corneal ectasia, which is rare.
+With collagen cross linking, vitamin B is applied on the eye and thereafter and UV is being instilled.
 The corneal integrity is strengthened as more links are formed.
 In patients with slightly thinner corneas who undergo refractive surgery, CXL aid in improving the refractive stability of the eye.

 Implantable Collamer Lens (ICL)